 Over the years, Andrew has literally taught thousands of authors and aspiring authors through his professional speaking (over 300 seminars in the U.S., U.K., and Australia), writing, and as president of a large regional publishing association.
 During his tenure, from 2003-2010, he led Publishers & Writers of San Diego through growth from a dozen members to a thriving organization with over 150 paid members and nearly 500 supporters.
-In 2012, he launched the first website to feature ratings and reviews of “self-publishing companies” by the authors who have used them (SelfPubSmart.com) and in 2013 relaunched July Publishing Inc. as the first company dedicated to social-impact publishing through its imprint, Social Motion Publishing.
+In 2012, he launched the first website to feature ratings and reviews of “self-publishing companies” by the authors who have used them (SelfPubSmart.com, now inactive) and in 2013 relaunched July Publishing Inc. as the first company dedicated to social-impact publishing through its imprint, Social Motion Publishing.

 Check out Andrew’s TEDx Talk on social-impact books.